Mike and the Mechanics: Peak

-The single "The Living Years" (US#1, UK#2) became the band's biggest hit, and featured on the band's second album Living Years.
-The song was written by Rutherford and Robertson after both of their fathers had recently died, but the lyrics were written solely by Robertson and centered on the unresolved dissension between Robertson and his father.
+The single "The Living Years" (US number one, UK number two), released in 1988, became the band's biggest hit, and featured on the band's second album Living Years.
+The song was written by Rutherford and Robertson after both of their fathers had recently died, but the lyrics were written solely by Robertson and centred on the unresolved dissension between Robertson and his father.
 The song was sung by Carrack, who also had an emotional attachment to the song, having lost his own father when he was 11 years old.
 The album also featured the song "Nobody's Perfect", sung by Young; it served as the background music to a television advertising campaign for Tennent's bitter.

 At this point Carrack began to take a much larger role in the band, joining their stable of songwriters and adding keyboards.
 The group's third album, Word of Mouth, followed in 1991.
 It was less successful than its predecessors, particularly in the US, but scored another trio of charting singles in the UK, with the lead single becoming one of their most popular songs yet.

-Their fourth album, Beggar on a Beach of Gold, did not appear until 1995.
-It yielded both a UK top 40 hit in the title track, and a number 12 hit in "Over My Shoulder".
-The latter, which was their first hit to be co-written by Carrack, became arguably their most aired song on British radio.
+Their fourth album, Beggar on a Beach of Gold, appeared in 1995.
+It yielded a UK top 40 hit in the title track, and a number 12 hit in "Over My Shoulder", their first hit to be co-written by Carrack.

 Their run of successes was capped with 1996's Hits, which compiled most of their hit singles with a new reworking of "All I Need is a Miracle" that reached number 27 in the UK, a higher placing than that of the original version.
 The album was certified platinum in the UK within two months of its release.